kputnins/dad-joke-bot-2/readme.md

 - Register to reddit
 - Register an app to access the reddit API
 - Create a Facebook account for the bot (Don't use your real one, because FB might block it for pulling these shenanigans)
-- Get the thread ID you want the bot to post into.
+- Get the thread IDs you want the bot to post into.
 This can be either from the chat with a single person or from a group chat
 - Add the bot to the group chat and/or make friend-requests if required
 - Create a `credentials.json` file with the required details: